 Founded as a liberal arts college for women in 1899, it has developed into a comprehensive institution and is currently classified in the Carnegie system as a Masters Large institution.
 As such, it offers programs in the humanities, in the natural, physical, and social sciences and in professional areas such as business, education, nursing, and other health-related areas.

-In addition to the Women's College, the College offers coeducational programs for adult learners who enroll as Continuing Studies or Graduate students.
-These programs include ten master's degrees, a doctoral degree in Educational Leadership (Ed.D.) and a new Doctor of Psychology in Counseling Psychology (Psy.D.) which began in the fall of 2013.
+In addition to the traditional undergraduate program, the College offers coeducational programs for adult learners who enroll as Continuing Studies or Graduate students.
+These programs include ten master's degrees, a doctoral degree in Educational Leadership (Ed.D.) and a Doctor of Psychology in Counseling Psychology (Psy.D.) which began in the fall of 2013.

 The College was first incorporated under New Jersey State laws on May 19, 1900, and the first baccalaureate degrees were granted on June 18, 1903.
 In 1905, the New York Board of Regents extended to the College of Saint Elizabeth a formal certificate of registration of its degrees confirming earlier approval of its programs.